FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md

 Section 13 documents how Nexus manages its presentation layer while modernising beyond the legacy WinForms UI.
-Operators still rely on WinForms today, but the SRS requires a cross-platform shell, metadata-driven widgets, and run modes that work on Windows and Linux desktops.
+Operators still rely on WinForms today, but the SRS requires a cross-platform shell, metadata-driven widgets, and run modes that work on Windows and Linux desktops with future expansion to Android (full-stack) and optional iOS/web companions.
 Previous WPF experiments stalled, and alternatives such as Qt/C++ or web shells would fragment engineering skill sets and slow the transition.
-Avalonia provides a .NET-friendly toolkit that runs on Windows and Linux, matching the runtime adopted in Section 11 without forcing a rewrite of view models or bindings.
+Avalonia provides a .NET-friendly toolkit that runs on Windows, Linux, and the mobile platforms targeted for future expansion, matching the runtime adopted in `12-ADR-001` without forcing a rewrite of view models or bindings.

 ---